Lai Changxing: Relationships with officials and celebrities

 According to Oliver August's book Inside the Red Mansion, Lai is known to be financially linked with high-ranking Chinese officials and celebrities.
 Some of the people include Ji Shengde, major general of military intelligence for the People's Liberation Army.
 Ji Shengde is the son of former Secretary General of the State Council Ji Pengfei.

 August alleged that singer Dong Wenhua was offered 10 million yuan if she took her clothes off for Lai, who was drunk at the time.
 She purportedly did take off her clothes for the money, and disappeared from public view.
 She returned to state-run television after 3 years.
 Others include Li Jizhou (李纪周), deputy minister for public security and Xu Ganlu (许甘露), Immigration secretary.
 Other corrupt officials include Liu Feng (刘丰), Zhuang Rushun (庄如顺), Lan Fu (蓝甫), Yang Qianxian (杨前线), Shi Zhaobin (石兆彬), and Zhao Keming (赵克明).
 Some of them have already received sentences.

 Lai's corruption of what was said to be literally hundreds of Chinese officials was effected through paying millions of dollars in bribes, by hosting lavish banquets and by giving jobs to relatives of local bureaucrats.
 He also blackmailed officials, through filming them with prostitutes arranged by him.
 Such arrangements enabled his companies to receive illicit import licenses and to avoid billions of dollars in import taxes.
 Lai's level of corruption of officials was to such a degree that corrupted naval officers allegedly ordered naval ships to escort freighters carrying Lai's contraband.

 According to August, then Chinese Premier Zhu Rongji, known for his anti-corruption stand and for repeatedly saying publicly that Lai needs to be executed, met Lai twice.
 In one meeting an offer was allegedly made for Lai to pay US$125 million in exchange for amnesty.
 This, according to August, suggested the entire government knew of Lai's corruption for a long time.
 Lai also purportedly gave money to Zhu Niuniu, son of former deputy commander of China's 31st army from Xiamen.
 Zhu constantly threatened to expose Lai's smuggling if he did not help him with his financial problem from gambling at the Macau casinos.

 Lai himself was said to be an apprentice to then General secretary Jiang Zemin.
 At the height of Lai's corruption in the 1990s, the Fujian party chief was Jia Qinglin.
-Xi Jinping, now CCP General Secretary, was the Fujian governor.
+Xi Jinping, now CCP General Secretary, was the Fujian governor (though this is likely irrelevant since by the time Xi Jinping became the governor of Fujian from 1999 to 2002 Lai had already fled to Hong Kong and then Canada in 1999).